IN THE NEWS

 November 4, 2020 – In Hillsborough County, more than $2.5 million was paid to clear court fines and fees for nearly 2,000 people with felony convictions.

-Thousands of ex-felons in Florida will vote for the first time in a presidential election after completing restitution
+Thousands of ex-felons (Returning Citizens) in Florida will vote for the first time in a presidential election after completing restitution

 November 3, 2020 – Local labor organizer Charlie Delgado returned to an apartment complex in “the slums of Miami” looking for a voter named Robert.
 He had an important message to deliver: Robert’s fines related to a past felony conviction had been paid off, and, unbeknownst to him, Robert could vote in this year’s election.